Home » Southern Comfort Food » Squash Croquettes

 Instructions

-• In a medium mixing bowl mix together the shredded squash, diced onion and egg.
+• In a large bowl stir together the shredded squash, diced onion and egg.

-• Add the self-rising flour, grated Parmesan, chopped chives, seasoned salt, garlic powder, cumin, black pepper and cayenne.
-Mix well.
+• To the bowl add the self-rising flour, grated Parmesan, chopped chives, seasoned salt, garlic powder, cumin, black pepper and cayenne.
+Stir to combine.

-• Heat 1 Tbsp vegetable oil and a 1 Tbsp butter in a non-stick skillet.
+• Heat 1 Tbsp vegetable oil and a 1 Tbsp butter in a large nonstick skillet.

-• Using a Tbsp or a medium ice cream scoop to divide the mixture.
-Sprinkle with panko then, drop the mixture into the pan.
-Repeat sprinkling top side with panko before turning.
+• Use a Tbsp or a medium ice cream scoop to divide evenly.
+Scoop the squash mixture, sprinkle with panko bread crumbs, then drop the squash batter crumb side down into the pan.
+Sprinkle the top side with panko bread crumbs before turning.
+(Form into approximately 1 1/2-inch-thick patties.)

-• Fry in batches over medium-high, cooking until browned and cooked through.
-Around 3 minutes on each side.
+• Fry squash cakes in batches over medium-high heat, cooking until golden brown and cooked through.
+Around 2-3 minutes per side.
+Repeat with the remaining squash mixture.

 Nutrition